Spring Garden Revival

 Post-Grading Soil Amendment, Seeding & Establishment Protocols

 After grading, soil amendments should be applied based on laboratory testing—lime to adjust pH, compost for organic matter, and sand for drainage improvement.
-The seedbed must be prepared and irrigation coordinated for successful establishment.
-Seeding, sodding, or hydroseeding should occur within 24–48 hours of grading, with 2–4 inches of mulch or erosion blankets on slopes.
+The seedbed must be prepared and irrigation coordinated.
+Immediate stabilization (seeding, sodding, or hydroseeding) is required within 24–48 hours, with mulching (2–4 inches) or erosion blankets on slopes.
 Germination typically occurs within 7–14 days, with irrigation maintained for 2–4 weeks.
-The first mowing should be at 3–4 inches, cutting to 2.5–3 inches.
-Long-term plans include maintenance irrigation, fertilization per soil tests, and warranties of 1–2 years are common.
+The first mowing should occur when grass reaches 3–4 inches, cutting to 2.5–3 inches.
+Long-term planning includes maintenance irrigation, fertilization per soil tests, and warranties of 1–2 years are common.

 What Neighborhoods Do We Serve Throughout Milton, MA?